AltraMayor/f3/doc/contribute.rst

    F3 on GitHub.
 The larger the number of stars a project has, the more confident new users are to try it out.
 -  If you know a journalist, or are one, suggest to him or her writing an article about fake flash.
-The media has not been corvering this subject, and having more users aware that fake flash exists will make counterfeiters' life harder.
+The media has not been covering this subject, and having more users aware that fake flash exists will make counterfeiters' life harder.
 -  If you own fake flash, consider donating them to me.
 I've been